CalvinLac/photos/README.md

 2. `$ npm install` - install all npm dependencies

 ### Resize Images
-Use the resize.js file in the root of the directory to resize all fulls into thumbs.

-Start with exporting all fulls into the 'images' directory and running the 'resize.js' from the root
+Start with exporting all fulls into the base 'images' directory and running the 'resize.js' from the root of the project.

 `node resize.js`